64/cpp-faq/content/faq/fixed-width-integers.md

 searchHidden: false
 ---

 Fixed-width integers are integral types with a fixed number of bits.
-The C++ standard only defines a minimum byte count for types like `short`, `int` and `long` (however, it does specify that `char` is always 1 byte wide).
-Fixed-width integers guarantee a specific size, but usage may affect portability, since they are not available on all platforms.
+The C++ standard only specifies a minimum byte count for types such as `short`, `int` and `long` (though it does state that `char` is always 1 byte wide).
+Fixed-width integers guarantee a specific size, but their use can have an impact on portability, since they are not supported by all platforms.

-Fixed-width integers are typically implemented as `typedef`'s, which means they are usually aliases for built-in integral types that satisfy the "X bits" condition.
+Fixed-width integers are commonly implemented as `typedef`'s, meaning they are generally aliases for built-in integral types that satisfy the "X bits" condition.

 ## Fixed-width integer types
 These can be used by including `<cstdint>`.
 The `intX_t` types are signed integers with exactly `X` bits. `uintX_t` types are the same, but unsigned.